 - 3. Develop detailed local operational plans with "served" agency officials in your jurisdiction that define what each of your expectations are during a disaster operation.
 Work jointly to establish protocols for mutual trust and respect.
 Technical issues involving message format, security of message transmission, Disaster Welfare Inquiry policies and others, should be reviewed and detailed in your EmComm plan. - 4.
 Establish an emergency traffic plan (including Welfare traffic), utilizing the National Traffic System as one active component for traffic handling.
 Establish an operational liaison with local and section nets, particularly for handling Welfare traffic in an emergency situation. - 5.
 Work with other non-ARES amateur provider-groups and non-ham emergency communications groups to establish mutual aid agreements. - 6.
 Report regularly to your DEC and SEC. - a.
 Provide information about your ARES/RACES group frequently to your DEC. - b.
-Report regularly to the SEC by sending an initial roster of all hams in your group (name, call, address, city, state, zip, home telephone and class of license) so each member may be RACES registered.
-(All ARES hams in Wisconsin must have registered status as a member of RACES).
-You are expected to update this data by sending changes to the SEC, or his or her designate, promptly when they occur, with information copies to your DEC.
+Report regularly to the DEC and SEC by sending an initial roster of all hams in your group (name, call, address, city, state, zip, home telephone and class of license) so each member may be RACES registered.
+(All ARES members in Wisconsin must have registered status as a member of RACES).
+You are expected to update this data by sending changes to the SEC, or his or her designate, promptly when they occur, with information copies to your DEC. - 7.
+Develop and maintain a county or other jurisdiction ICS 217A Communications Resource Availability Worksheet and forward to the respective DEC.

 QUALIFICATIONS: Technician or higher-class FCC license, and full ARRL membership.
-ECs must complete EmComm I and ICS-100, 200 and IS-700.
+ECs must complete-ARRL-001 Introduction to Emergency Communications and ICS-100, 200, IS-700, ICS-800, WebEOC 100 and Skywarn Advanced Training.